thawes01/blockchain/README.md

 ### Skills demonstrated

-* Test driven development was used to develop the code.
+* The author is currently learning test driven development and elements of this practice have been applied in the development of the code.
 * Unit testing with Junit 5.
 Some tests also feature mocking with Mockito.
 * Basic use of Gradle for automated builds and dependency management.